Synthesizers are The Electricity Club’s first love and their impact on modern popular music cannot be underestimated.

 Iconic example of use: SPANDAU BALLET ‘To Cut A Long Story Short’

 YAMAHA SS30 (1977)

 This wood encased, multiphonic string synthesizer employed a divide-down, electric organ type of architecture on its two master oscillators for tone generation.
 These could be detuned to create chorus and phasing effects.
-Its distinctive sounds can be heard on ULTRAVOX’s ‘The Voice’ and SIMPLE MINDS’ Life In A Day’.
+The SS30’s distinctive sounds can be heard on ULTRAVOX’s ‘The Voice’ and ‘Vienna’ as well as SIMPLE MINDS’ Life In A Day’.
 It was also a keyboard of choice for Dave Formula from MAGAZINE and VISAGE.

 Iconic example of use: ULTRAVOX’s ‘The Voice’

 Cheap at just under £200 when launched, this had a 25 note electrostatic touch sensitive yellow / black keyboard, two digital oscillators supported by analogue filters and its own speaker.
 It was DURAN DURAN’s Nick Rhodes first synth while OMD’s Paul Humphreys owned one but didn’t like it.
 The deluxe variant had a proper keyboard.
 Its companion Spider sequencer used EDP’s pre-MIDI connection system and exploited by DEPECHE MODE for the bass sequence on the Aggro Mix of ‘Never Let Me Down Again’.